ben-cuff/destiny2power/README.md

 # Purpose
 This website is intended to improve the leveling experience within destiny 2.
-It provides options to improve your light as well as detailed information regarding bounty prep for new seasons
+It provides options to improve your light level as well as detailed information regarding bounty prep for new seasons.

 # Tech Stack
-This project is built using the following technology stack:
+This project is built using the following tech stack:
 - **Programming Language**: TypeScript
-- **Web Framework**: Next.js
+- **Web Framework**: Next.js + React
 - **API**: bungie.net
-- **Auth**: auth.js
+- **Authentication**: Auth.js
 - **CSS Framework**: TailwindCSS
-- **Hosting**: Vercel
+- **Host**: Vercel
+- **Formatting**: prettier

+We are leveraging Vercel's serverless functions in order to control most of the logic of the website.

 # Starting development